EMIT-leadership-development/emit/_programs/women-leaders.md

     sprite_selection_number: 10
     image_url: >-
       https://res.cloudinary.com/sonya-ninja/image/upload/h_300,w_300,c_thumb,f_auto,g_custom,q_auto/v1620879371/emit/images/women/happy-woman-leader-emit-training_c8nywa.jpg
-  - title: Life Skills 2
+  - title: 'Life Skills '
     objective: >-
       This course will walk a student through the process of writing a CV, and applying for and interviewing for a job.
 Communication and problem solving